Supersolid light in a semiconductor microcavity

 In the limit of large photon-occupation numbers, $\langle \hat a_{\mathbf n}^\dagger \hat a_{\mathbf n}\rangle \gg 1$, the light field can be approximated by a coherent state, allowing a mean-field treatment.
-In this regime, the quantum operators are replaced by complex amplitudes and the dynamics of the electric field is governed by the nonlocal GP equation in Eq. ~\eqref{eq_GP} ~\cite{supp_mat}.
+In this regime, the quantum operators are replaced by complex amplitudes and the dynamics of the electric field is governed by the nonlocal GP equation~\eqref{eq_GP} (for a detailed derivation see Sec.~II of~\cite{supp_mat}).